paradise-fi/divine/doc/manual/dios.md

 ```

 By inspecting the trace, we can see that a fault was triggered.
 When VM triggers
 a fault, it prints the reason -- here a null pointer dereference caused it.
-Then
+The
-a DiOS fault handler was called.
-First, it printed whether the fault occurred in
+encounter of an error caused a DiOS fault handler to be called.
+The fault handler
-DiOS kernel or in the user space -- in the actual verified program.
-Then a
+first communicates whether the fault occurred in the DiOS kernel or in the user space --
+in the actual verified program.
+This is followed by a simple backtrace.
+Note that
-simple backtrace was printed.
-Note that `_start` is a DiOS function, which is
-always at the bottom of a backtrace.
-It calls all global constructors,
+`_start` is a DiOS function, which is always at the bottom of a backtrace.
+It calls
-initializes the standard libraries and calls `main` with the right arguments.
+all global constructors, initializes the standard libraries and calls `main` with
+the right arguments.

 If we run `./divine verify -std=c++11 test.cpp`, we obtain a more detailed
 backtrace: